 There are countless things to do in the Berkshires in the fall, including farm festivals, apple picking, outdoor water sports, and of course, leaf peeping.
 Add to that the fall flair of colorful leaves and crisp autumn air, and you’ll see why people from around the world come to experience a Berkshires fall.

 As a native Bostonian, I’ve had the chance to explore the Berkshires during different seasons.
 The fall months are my favorite, by far, because of the reasons above.
 But why choose the Berkshires over other places in New England?
-Here are 8 compelling reasons why you should visit the Berkshires this fall!
+Get started with any of these sections below:

 For more New England Fall inspiration, follow my adventures on Instagram: @Global.Viewpoint